The 'apocalyptic' game with chainsaw-wielding fan

 He went on to describe what happened as "chaotic" and like being in "a warzone", as spectators fought with riot police and firefighters were called in.

-Visiting the scene in the aftermath, , promising to punish those involved.
+Visiting the scene in the aftermath, Tunisia's interior minister, Kamal El-Feki, announced the investigation, promising to punish those involved.

 Esperance supporters who were not involved, and who are angry about what happened, are also trying to track down offenders, sharing images online, including one of a man holding the chainsaw later in the game.